 - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

 The Governing Body works in close co-operation with the Headteacher to provide support and challenge to encourage and enable the highest possible standards for the School.

-(b) The Achievement, Teaching and Learning (ATL) Committee meets at least once a term.
+(a) Quality of Education (QE) Committee.
 It monitors and evaluates pupil achievement and the quality of teaching, ensuring the School provides a high quality learning experience and delivers a broad and balanced curriculum in keeping with the School’s vision, all pupil needs and within current legal requirements.